 (b) a sketch of the design of the proposed monument or ledger stone.

-In the case of a monument, the applicant must provide details of the depth to which the monument will be inserted into the ground to ensure its stability (unless it is to be supported by a pre-cast concrete shoe situated below the ground).
+In the case of a tombstone/monument, the applicant must provide details of the depth to which the monument will be inserted into the ground to ensure its stability (unless it is to be supported by a pre-cast concrete shoe situated below the ground).

 Repairs to Monuments